ioer-dresden/carto-lab-docker/docs/collaboration.md

 ## Authentication

-The common use case is in live collaboration Jupyter Hub sessions.
+The common use case for live collaboration is in shared Jupyter sessions.
 If you are serving a single-user Jupyter Lab server under a static domain or on `localhost`, a token can be shared with guests.
 The token should be regularly updated.
 Carto-Lab will generate a random token on startup if `GENERATE_TOKEN=true` is set.

 !!! warning